 5. Gallery – You can now include multimedia in your gallery, not just photos.

 - Display samples of your work, your company, events, etc.

 - Link to your uploaded photos, images, presentations, videos, audio, PDFs (reports or whitepapers).

 - Use a 30-second introductory video that welcomes visitors and explains what they can expect to find in the gallery and benefit from.

 - Insert a call to action link in gallery descriptions, when appropriate.

 - Replace “click here” links with descriptive and compelling text links like “3 Secrets Your Marketing Firm Hasn’t Told You ”, which links to a related page on your website or even a separate landing page.

-Although you don’t want to appear smug, remember that every element in your gallery, contributes to “your story”, your “brand persona” and is meant to establish credibilty, trust, and a positive impression.
-The Gallery section is anlogous to a personal portfolio that’s vetted, curated, and reflective of you.
+Although you don’t want to appear smug, remember that every element in your gallery contributes to “your story”, your “brand persona” and is meant to establish credibility, trust, and a positive impression.
+The Gallery section is analogous to a personal portfolio that’s vetted, curated, and reflective of you.